torik42/YaLafi/README.md

   Only check arguments of the LaTeX macros whose names are given as comma-separated list.
   This is useful for check of foreign-language text, if marked accordingly.
+  Internally used for detection of file inclusions on --include.
 - `--disable rules`<br>
   Comma-separated list of ignored LT rules, is passed as --disable to LT (default: 'WHITESPACE\_RULE').